fluturecode/apps_API/README.md

 Find your app and deploy with GitHub.
 Then from the command line "push heroku master".

 Alternately you can acces github remotely and deploy with these commands instead: "heroku create", "git remote -v", "git push heroku master"

+* Make sure to also configure your environment variables in Heroku, either from the command line or from the Heroku dashboard.

 ## Challenges